codership/galera/Docs_tommi/python3/source/mysqlwsrepoptions.rst

 --status <status str>        The status of this node.
 The possible statuses are:

-                             - *Undefined* |---| The node has just started up and is not connected to any primary component
+                             - *Undefined* |---| The node has just started up and is not connected to any :term:`Primary Component`
                              - *Joiner* |---| The node is connected to a primary component and now is receiving state snapshot.
                              - *Donor* |---| The node is connected to primary